 This lamp is usually one of a three-lamp installation, the other two responding to ILS marker beacon signals.
 The sensitivity of the receiver and antenna combination is adjusted so that the indicator lamp illuminates when the signal level reaches a specified level.

 3. Measurements.
-Enroute MB parameters must be measurable to the accuracy shown in the table below.
+ICAO guidelines for measuring Enroute MB accuracy are shown in the table below.

 Parameter Measurand Tolerance Maximum Uncertainty Coverage Time Indication centered over beacon 1 s Field Strength 25% 10 μV